-- Some insects in the biome cannot survive the winter so they lay their eggs before they die when the cold season comes.
+- Some insects in the biome cannot survive the winter so they lay eggs before they die.
 The eggs survive winter and hatch during the spring season.

-- Common animals found in this biome are black bears, coyotes and wolves.
+- Many trees in this biome have sap, which evolved as a means to prevent roots from freezing in winter.
+Common animals found in this biome are black bears, coyotes and wolves.

-- Black bears, in particular, are the most well adapted animals for the temperate deciduous forest biome.
+- Black bears, in particular, are the most well-adapted animals for the temperate deciduous forest biome.
 They have heavy coats of fur that keep them warm in the winter months.
 Their long claws allow them to climb up trees, an essential characteristic since they make their homes inside tree hollows.
-Black bears are also omnivores, meaning, their diet is composed of plants and animals both of which are found in the biome.
-But their most important adaptive skill is hibernation.
+Black bears are also omnivores, meaning, their diet is composed of both plants and animals.
+But the bear’s most important adaptive skill is hibernation.

-- To date, a large part of the deciduous forest biomes are lost to farming and urbanization.
+- To date, large parts of deciduous forest biome have been lost to farming and urbanization.
 Many of the animals that are native to this ecological habitat have been displaced and lost their homes.
-And while there has been a significant move in the preservation of deciduous forests around the world, the animals have fallen prey to indiscriminate poaching.
+And while there has been a significant move in the preservation of deciduous forests around the world, many animals have fallen prey to indiscriminate poaching.

-- The deciduous forest biomes are important to human lives, too.
-They are a great resource for food, timber and oxygen.
-But humans are also bringing harm to these ecological areas.
+- Humans are also bringing harm to these ecological areas.
 Indiscriminate logging has thinned out the forests.
-Acid rain, caused by emissions coming from factories and vehicles, also damages the leaves of the trees making them less resistant to pests, plant diseases and frost during the winter season.
-Acid rain also causes the plants in general to produce smaller and fewer seeds.
+Acid rain, caused by CO2 emissions from factories and vehicles, also damage the leaves of the trees, making them less resistant to pests, plant diseases and frost during the winter season.
+Acid rain also causes plants to produce smaller and fewer seeds.

-- Another problem in the deciduous forest biome is the introduction of non-native flora and fauna [plants and animals].
-These none native species compete with the native species for food and space thereby threatening the latter.
-They upset the balance of the existing ecosystem in the forest.
+- Another problem facing the deciduous forest biome is the introduction of non-native flora and fauna (plants and animals).
+These non-native species compete with the native species for food and space, thereby threatening the latter.
+Often aggressive, prolific or with no natural predators, introduced species upset the balance of the existing ecosystem in the forest.

 - One way to save the forests – not just the deciduous biome – is to recycle.